simon-void/ksv4ever/README.md

 This library came into being as a fork of the [ksv library](https://github.com/whichdigital/ksv) which I created during my time working for [Which?](https://www.which.co.uk/).

-I decided to fork it, so that I can continue to take care of it.
+I decided to fork it so that I could continue to take care of it.